vkbo/novelWriter/docs/source/project_overview.rst

 Deleted documents will be moved into a special :guilabel:`Trash` root folder.
 Documents in the trash folder can then be deleted permanently, either individually, or by emptying the trash from the menu.
-Documents in the trash folder are removed from the project index and cannot be referenced.
+Documents in the trash folder are removed from the :term:`project index` and cannot be referenced.

 A document or a folder can be deleted from the :guilabel:`Project` menu, or by pressing